stephomi/nomadsculpt.com/manual/docs/files.md

 Enable splitting OBJ groups into separate objects.

 #### Color Space
-Set the colour mode interpreted from the obj as Linear, sRGB, or Auto.
+Set the color mode interpreted from the obj as Linear, sRGB, or Auto.

 ### FBX
 #### Color Space
-Set the colour mode interpreted from the obj as Linear, sRGB, or Auto.
+Set the color mode interpreted from the obj as Linear, sRGB, or Auto.

 ## Import